Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Contrast is low on interactive elements.
+__Description__: Contrast is low on interactive elements.
 All interactive elements must have at least 3:1 contrast against background.
 Use WebAIM Contrast Tool or dropper tool.
 Change in hover/focus and click/select states must not use color alone (must change stroke thickness, dash pattern, or size.)

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html)